What is the Difference Between Raw and Certified Coins?

 Should I buy Raw or Certified Coins?

 On the other hand, certified coins provide a higher level of assurance, especially for valuable or rare coins.
-They present a standardized grading system, which simplifies the buying and selling process.
+They present a standardized grading system, which simplifies the buying and selling process, as well as a unique certification number with each coin.
 If you are a beginner or prefer a more straightforward approach to collecting, certified coins offer peace of mind and a widely accepted grading standard.
 This also provides clarity on a coin’s investment-worthiness, as investors seek out coins with both mintage rarity AND condition rarity.

 Where do I start?